Price Waterhouse Coopers Deloitte

 “In light of Mr Smith’s claims of continuing service difficulties, I will be seeking to determine with you a mechanism which will allow an objective measurement of any such difficulties to be made.” ( GS-CAV Exhibit 1 to 88 - See GS-CAV 76)

-During the meeting, I provided Mr. Nason with several key documents from my briefcase, which included important materials relevant to the arbitration process.
+During the meeting, I provided Mr. Nason with several key documents from my briefcase, which included essential materials relevant to the arbitration process.
 Among these was a significant letter from AUSTEL, dated June 9, addressed to Telstra, which outlined critical issues related to my case.

 How does the above PwC text relate to the COT Cases arbitration process?